About Our School

 Since September 2016 we began to admit Nursery children on roll.
 Nursery children were mixed with the Reception class, however due to a rise in numbers, from Easter 2017, they have their own class and fully qualified teacher.
-The Nursery area has a securely gated yard with fixed play equipment which includes; a slide, play house, tunnel and built in sand pit.
+The newly developed Nursery area has a securely gated yard with a play house, mud kitchen, tables and chairs, bench, chalkboard and sand shed.
 It also houses storage for bikes and outdoor equipment used during continuous outdoor provision.
-The newly developed Reception area has a securely gated yard with a mud kitchen, bike track, playhouse, large weighing scales and a weaving frame.
-It also has some storage for outdoor bikes and equipment.
-The recently installed canopies (April 2016) enable play and learning in most weathers.
+The Reception area has a securely gated yard with a mud kitchen, bike track, slide, tunnel, sand shed, large construction, basketball nets and storage for outdoor equipment used during outdoor provision.

 The infant children (Year 1 and Year 2) have Langley Castle to play and explore, as well as markings on their yard along with a quiet area with mushroom seats and a wooden boat.
 They also have storage for their outdoor games and equipment which is used daily, during all play times.
-Reception and Year 1 classes have also gained a canopied area this year which allows for shelter during outdoor learning.

 The junior yard has been completely resurfaced (April 2016) and has many other areas surrounding it.
 They have access to a field with goal posts, a wooded area, fixed playground equipment, an obstacle course, story-tellers chair and seating, a gazebo and a picnic area.
 They too have storage for extra playground equipment which is monitored by Year 6 Play Leaders.
 All junior children access school through their own class doors where every child has a locker to store their bags and coats.